Slave Labor in Concentration Camps in Nazi, Germany

 Arbeitslager definition: Work camps for forced labor were guarded and movement of inmates restricted.

 Arbeitsziehungslager definition: Workers' Education camps - for those who broke their contracts or didn't produce their quota, needed to be re-educated.
 Basically punishment.
-Death rate high.
+Death rate high

 Concentration camp definition: